 How can Nike sell a $25.00 shoe for $92.50?

 Once Nike buys the Air Jordan XXXI from the factory in China they need to ship it.
 Most shoes are shipped by ocean freight from China to the USA.
 An ocean container can cost $4000 to ship and will hold around 3000 pairs of a high top shoe.
-Shipping + fees can be around $1.50 per pair.
+Shipping plus fees can cost about $1.50 per pair.